-I’ll be completely honest and say that I’ve used both.
-There are benefits and drawbacks to both types of juice, but in this post we will be focusing on the taste and using a few tools to help us take a closer look at the sugar and acid levels of each.
+I’ll be completely honest and say I’ve used both.
+There are benefits and drawbacks to both types of juice; but in this post, we will focus on taste and will take a closer look at the sugar and acid levels of each.

 - pH Meter for acidity

 - Refractometer for sugar levels

 According to the refractometer, there was very little measurable difference between the sugar content of the raw juice (8.3% brix) vs pasteurized lime juice (8.1% brix).

 The pH meter measured a .23 difference between the pH of pasteurized lime juice and fresh lime juice, with fresh lime juice being more acidic.
 So along with having extra vitamins, the fresh version also retains more acid.

 This is the test that really matters for our guests.
 How do they compare in cocktails?

 In order to do a true comparison– for science, of course– I made two margaritas and tasted them next to each other.